 A project with colleagues Amber Benson and Jason Spinks demonstrates how deep observations and contextual inquiry of letterpress practices and cultures can shed light on new opportunities.
-For the work each selected a press in our respective city and began with fly-on-the wall observations.
+For the work each of us selected a press in our respective city and began with fly-on-the wall observations.
 We developed interview questionnaires and spent many hours embedded in the process of letterpress culture, sometimes taking up the actual making of printed work or even attending workshops and events.
-This contextual research was a deep dive into the power of being present and deeply observing, listening and capturing every detail of the project.
+This contextual research (often also called ethnography) was a deep dive into the power of being present and deeply observing, listening and capturing every detail of the project.

 The fifteen-week process resulted in an opportunity map.
 The map was titled “Letterpress Culture: Engendering Sustainability” and describes the life cycle of learning the craft of letterpress and what motivates individuals to continue on a path to passion.
 We identified key steps, from initiation in to the culture, operation of the business, integration into the community, then contributing to profession and finally continuation of the culture to passion and sharing of the practice.
 Each step was supported by key insights from our interviews.
-As collaborative project in three cities we were able to identify similarities across all that resulted in a unified understanding of the culture.
-The map is in some ways a path for those potentially exploring the practice but also an visualization for further opportunities to advance or engage with the practice of letterpress printing.
+As a collaborative project in three cities we were able to identify similarities across all that resulted in a unified understanding of the culture.
+The map is in some ways a path for those potentially exploring the practice but also a visualization for further opportunities to advance or engage with the practice of letterpress printing.